 - Or the parents are punishing grandparents for another reason.

 Grandparents can’t automatically have a relationship with their grandchildren.
-Grandparents can use parenting orders if they have an ongoing relationship with their child.
+However, they can use parenting orders if they have an ongoing relationship with their child.
 This is the case if the child’s care, welfare, or development is in danger.

-A Parenting Order might allow grandparents to communicate with or spend time with the child.
-It will be up to the Court to decide what should happen based on the best interests of the child.
+This order will allow grandparents to communicate with or spend time with the child.
+It will be up to the family court to decide what should happen while following the best interests of the child.

-Going to court is never pleasant, especially when it involves family members.
-It is also extremely stressful, time-consuming, and costly.
-This is why JB Solicitors‘ mediation services help in reaching an agreement outside of court and we believe that this is the best approach to resolve any concerns.
+This is why JB Solicitors‘ mediation services help in reaching an agreement outside of court.
+We believe that this is the best approach to resolve any concerns, especially family disputes.
+If mediation does fail, our experienced family solicitors handle child custody cases properly in court.